HusseinMohamed99/HusseinMohamed99/README.md

 - I do special mobile apps.<br>

-- I have a deep interest in computer sciences.<br>
+- I have a deep interest in computer science.<br>

 - I have fun learning programming.<br>